aayouche/pyturbo_sf/docs/source/modules.rst

 API Reference
 =============

-This section contains the complete API reference for PyTurbo_SF.
+This section contains the complete API reference for PyTurbo_SF, automatically generated from the source code docstrings.

 .. toctree::
    :maxdepth: 4